-HubSpot is not HIPAA compliant.
+HubSpot is not HIPAA compliant and cannot be used to create, collect, store, or transmit protected health information by a HIPAA covered entity or by a business associate providing a service to or on behalf of a HIPAA covered entity.
 However, covered entities and business associates can use the HubSpot platform for some sales. marketing, and service delivery activities depending on how the platform is configured.

 The reason for HubSpot not being HIPAA compliant is that Section 2.9 of HubSpot`s Terms of Service states: “The subscription service is not designed to comply with industry-specific regulations such as the Health Insurance Portability and Accountability Act (HIPAA).
 You may not use the subscription service where your communications would be subject to such laws.”